 Relationships in Tagalog: Family, Friends & More

-Learn everyday Tagalog terms for parents, siblings, grandparents, cousins, friends, colleagues, and supervisors, with clear English translations that make them easy to remember.
+Learn everyday Tagalog words for parents, siblings, grandparents, cousins, friends, colleagues, and supervisors, with clear English translations that make them easy to remember.
 These words help you describe relationships, share personal stories, and navigate social and professional situations just like a native speaker.

 Relationship Vocabulary in Tagalog